mlutfy/hosting_civicrm/README.md

 help of many contributors [6] and with great support from the CiviCRM core team and community.
 Front-end components were later added by Christopher Gervais [7].

-Ongoing development and maintenance by Coop SymbioTIC [8], Praxis Labs Coop [9] and Ergon Logic Enterprises [10].
+Ongoing development and maintenance by Coop SymbioTIC [8].

 [3] https://drupal.org/user/1261
 [4] http://civicrm.org/blogs/deepaksrivastava